 Lots of things there that really stink,

-But stay away from Goldman's CDO kitchen sink.
+But stay away from Goldman's synthetic CDO sink.

-Throw out the synthetic garbage and I've got a hunch,
+Throw out the subprime garbage and I've got a hunch,

-That the folks from IKB and ABN will eat it for lunch.
+That the folks from IKB will eat it for lunch.

 So go to the city, see the crazy people there.